eseidel/space_traders/README.md

 Earning:
 * Keep per-ship logs, so can calculate per-ship efficiency.
 * Use recent earnings-per-second in ship behavior planning.
-* Fix miners to know how to travel to nearby markets to sell.
 * Fix miners to know when to leave a system (when prices are too low).
 * Teach miners how to coordinate with haulers to sell their goods further away.
 * Add refining